yangshun/front-end-interview-handbook/contents/en/html-questions.md

 - Formatting dates and currencies - Calendar dates are sometimes presented in different ways.
 Eg. "May 31, 2012" in the U.S. vs. "31 May 2012" in parts of Europe.
 - Do not concatenate translated strings - Do not do anything like `"The date today is " + date`.
 It will break in languages with different word order.
 Use a template string with parameters substitution for each language instead.
 For example, look at the following two sentences in English and Chinese respectively: `I will travel on {% date %}` and `{% date %} 我会出发`.
 Note that the position of the variable is different due to grammar rules of the language.
 - Language reading direction - In English, we read from left-to-right, top-to-bottom, in traditional Japanese, text is read up-to-down, right-to-left.
+- Useful-to-have - include the locale in the path (e.g en_US, zh_CN, etc).

 ###### References